-Figure 3: Example of defined variables in Pre-Simulation module
+Fig.5: Example of tool variables definition in Pre-Simulation module

+7 Practical cases:

-Practical case: Driver's Airbag folding process
+7.1 Driver's Airbag folding process.
+Definition from scratch.

 Defining an airbag folding process can be easily done in Generator4 by using the Pre-Simulation module.
 This module can be accessed from the safety command-group and consists of a plain dialog with 2 tabs.

-One for the process definition itself and the second one for the initialization of the settled calculations with an external solver.
+The first tab is reserved for the process definition itself and the second one for the initialization of the settled calculations with an external solver.
 This can be seen at the following image: